 It is important to emphasize that the SG is not required.
-I will never assign anything in it, and will not assume you have used it when writing tests.
-I will also try to provide you the answer section in class.
+I do not assign anything in it, and do not assume you have used it when writing tests.
+I will also try to provide the answer section in class.
 If you find that the textbook + class serves your needs, that is fine.
-On the other hand, if your personal style is that you often like SG's, my sense of this one -- based on limited observations so far -- is that it may be quite helpful.
+On the other hand, if your personal style is that you often like SG's, my sense of this one -- based on limited observations -- is that it may be good.

 top of page

 The SG is: M H Bailey & R J Ouellette, Study Guide and Solutions Manual to accompany Organic Chemistry - A Brief Introduction, 2/e, 1998, Prentice Hall.
 ISBN 0-13-850348-6.

 To buy it online, I would encourage you to start with one of the price comparison services listed on my Buying books page.
 It is probably most efficient to search by ISBN.
 The list price is about $50 (Fall 2006); inexpensive used copies are common from online sources.